Library Fact Sheets

 Printable Fact Sheet

 The USAFWC exists to ensure deployed forces are well trained and well equipped to conduct integrated combat operations.
 From our testing and tactics development programs to our training schools and venues, we provide our Airmen with proven and tested technology, the most current tactics, superb academic training and a unique opportunity to practice integrated force employment.
-The USAFWC vision, mission and priorities are central to supporting the Air Combat Command's mission to fly, fight, and win -- integrating capabilities across air, space, and cyberspace to deliver precise coercive effects in defense of our nation and its global interests.
+The USAFWC vision, mission and priorities are central to supporting the Air Combat Command's mission to provide dominant combat airpower for America with warrior Airmen committed to excellence, trained to fly, fight, and win...anytime, anyplace.

 Commander's Vision and Mission

-The mission of the U.S. Air Force Warfare Center is developing innovative leaders and full spectrum capabilities through responsive, realistic, and relevant AF and Joint testing, tactics development, and advanced training across all levels of war."
+The mission of the U.S. Air Force Warfare Center is to develop innovative leaders and full spectrum capabilities through responsive, realistic, and relevant Air Force and joint testing development, and advanced training across all levels of war.

 The U.S. Air Force Warfare Center's vision is to maintain a team of innovative, highly skilled Airmen providing effective weapons, tactics, and command and control integrated across air, space and cyberspace for the Joint Force Commander.

-Lead Implementation of Realistic and Relevant Live, Virtual, and Constructive Exercise and Training Across the Air Force and Joint Communities.
+3) Lead Development and Execution of Live, Virtual, and Constructive Operational Testing, Tactics Development, and Advanced Training and Exercises Across the Air Force and Joint Communities.

-To execute its mission, the USAFWC oversees the operations of four wings, one direct reporting unit, and one named activity: the 57th Wing, 99th Air Base Wing, and the Nevada Test and Training Range at Nellis AFB, Nev.; the 53rd Wing at Eglin AFB, Fla.; and the 505th Command and Control Wing at Hurlburt Field, Fla., and Air Force Tactical Exploitation of National Capabilities at Schriever AFB, Colo.
-The USAFWC is comprised of approximately 11,000 personnel, active duty, guard, reserve and civilians, located in 22 states, 32 different locations.
+To execute its mission, the USAFWC oversees the operations of four wings, two named units, and one detachment: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range and the Air Force Joint Test Program Office at Nellis AFB, Nevada; the 53rd Wing at Eglin AFB, Florida; and the 505th Command and Control Wing at Hurlburt Field, Florida, and Air Force Tactical Exploitation of National Capabilities at Schriever AFB, Colorado.
+The USAFWC is comprised of approximately 11,000 personnel, active duty, guard, reserve and civilians, located in 22 states, 34 different locations.
 The USAFWC also includes its own inspector general, staff judge advocate, protocol office, and historian.

 Staff Judge Advocate